 - Pump your septic tank every 3-5 years

-- Engineered/Alternative systems need to be inspected at least once a year.
+- Engineered/Alternative systems require inspection at least once a year.
 Manufacturer’s recommendations are here:

-- Pumps should be inspected semi-annually to ensure floats and controls remain calibrated according to flow and use.
+- Inspect all pumps semi-annually to ensure floats and controls remain calibrated according to flow and use

-Every aspect of your system should be thoroughly inspected prior to the sale of your home.
+Thoroughly inspect every aspect of a septic system prior to the purchase of a home.
 For septic tank cleaning or pumping, give us a call at 804.232.6774.
 We are available during our normal business hours: Monday-Friday, 8am to 4:30pm.
 If you have an emergency, please call our after-hours helpline at 804.641.5942

 Septic systems in Virginia are typically separated into two main categories: conventional and alternative.
-Conventional systems are defined as a treatment works consisting of one or more septic tanks with gravity or pumped conveyance to gravity-distributed subsurface drainfield.
+Conventional systems are treatment works with septic tanks and gravity or pumped conveyance to gravity-distributed subsurface drainfield.
 All other systems are considered “alternative”.
 There are approximately 60,000 alternative systems installed in Virginia.

-Alternative systems are broken down further into three groups based on the treatment method and process: aerobic/aeration units, media filters, and hybrid systems.
-Each group has different applications along with pros and cons.
-All alternative systems are used to achieve maximum degradation of organic matter, pathogens and nutrients, as required by environmental agencies who regulate what is released into the air, ground, and water.
+There are three groups of alternative systems: aerobic/aeration units, media filters, and hybrid systems.
+Alternative systems achieve maximum degradation of organic matter, pathogens and nutrients.
 If the soil is not suitable for a conventional system due to the inherent limitations, then an alternative system is the next choice.

-Stamie Lyttle is highly skilled at designing, installing and servicing of each system type below.
+Stamie Lyttle is highly skilled at designing, installing and servicing of each system type.
 If you have questions about a system at your home and if it would be advantageous to consider another system type, let us know.

 Conventional Septic Systems

-The most common type of septic system is called conventional.
+Conventional Septic Systems are the most common system type.
 Once the raw sewage enters the septic tank, it is held in a relatively still environment for a period of time where the sewage separates into layers and natural bacteria digest organic matter and pathogens.
 When the sewage leaves the tank, it is cleaner and clearer than when it started.
 This clear “effluent” is transported to the drainfield through a series of boxes and pipes where it is absorbed into the ground and ultimately returned to the groundwater.

 The greatest advantage of a conventional system is its simplicity.
 No mechanisms, no moving parts, no electricity, just gravity and the bacteria from your gut.
-These bacteria are considered anaerobic, which means they require little or no oxygen to survive.
+These bacteria anaerobic and require little or no oxygen to survive.
 These bacteria release methane gas and hydrogen sulfide during their digestion process, which explains the strong odors that emanate from an open septic tank or vent pipe.
 The conventional septic system requires little maintenance, only routine pump-outs, but is susceptible to harmful household chemicals, overuse and abuse.

-One of the disadvantages of a conventional system is that the drainfield will need to be replaced after 15 to 40 years of use.
+The conventional septic system drainfield needs replacment after 15 to 40 years of use; a major disadvantage of a conventional septic system.
 The septic tank removes about 50-60% of the total suspended solids before the effluent leaves the tank for the drainfield.
 The remaining solids accumulate in the distribution system and the drainfield, clogging these components indefinitely.

 An aerobic treatment system is a type of alternative system.
-Aerobic treatment occurs when oxygen is introduced into a treatment tank by means of an aerator or compressor.
+Aerobic treatment occurs with the introduction of oxygen to a treatment tank through an aerator or compressor.
 The aerobic bacteria suspended in solution within the tank utilize the oxygen to digest organic matter and “breathe.”
 The byproduct of the digestion process is carbon dioxide and water.
 These bacteria multiply and digest much more rapidly than anaerobic bacteria.
 Therefore, the resulting effluent is much cleaner than septic tank effluent.

 Aerobic treatment systems are typically the most economical alternative system, and generally require less maintenance than their counterparts.
 A properly functioning aerobic system should have no objectionable odors, only a musty smell.